 avanTgarde uses fit and photo models several times each year.
-If you'd like to be paid to appear in our marketing materials, email us your photo or a link to your composite or portfolio.
+If you'd like to be paid to appear in our marketing materials, email us your photo or a link to your composite or portfolio or send us a DM on our instagram page @avantgardeapparel

 avanTgarde offers non-paid internships for graphic designers, sales people, fashion designers, and production workers.
-We have had interns from local schools like FIDM, UCLA Pathway, SMC, as well as from several colleges in France.
+We have had interns from local schools like FIDM, UCLA Pathway, LA Trade Tech, and SMC, as well as from several colleges in France.
 All interns should receive school credit for their work.
 The internship provides hands-on experience working in the field of the intern's choice.
-You will assume more responsibilities at avanTgarde than at most companies.
-While and internship at Warner Bros. might teach someone how to fetch coffee and file papers, an internship at avanTgarde will give you practical experience in the post that you desire.
+Because we are small, you will assume more responsibilities at avanTgarde than you will at most companies.
+While an internship at Warner Bros. might teach someone how to fetch coffee and file papers, an internship at avanTgarde will give you practical experience in the post that you desire.
 Sales interns do sales calls, emails, primary and secondary market research, prepare marketing materials, interact with customers, and help out with photo shoots and other projects.
-Printing interns will work as apprentices, setting up easy jobs and printing them in addition to assisting printers by cleaning screens and tools, mixing inks, etc. Design interns will see their designs in real life as graphic tees.
-If you want to gain hands-on experience now- email us at email@example.com
+Printing interns will work as apprentices, setting up easy jobs and printing them in addition to assisting printers by cleaning screens and tools, mixing inks, etc. Design interns will help us and our clients create new products and get the opportunity to see their designs in real life as finished graphic tees.
+If you want to gain hands-on experience now- email us at firstname.lastname@example.org

 The sewing department needs contractors experienced in garment production.
 Single-needle, overlock, coverstitch, and buttonhole machines are used on a regular basis to construct garments, do label changes, repair defective merchandise from our suppliers, and make samples.
 Pattern making and cutting skills are a plus.